niharmehta/juicepass_proxy_install_scripts/README.md

 6)	run the script then reboot : sudo ./install_jpp_pi_[nat,routing].sh

-** When the blue dialogue box pops up asking if you want to save your netfilter rules (iptables rules) .. say NO as it is a new install .
+** When the blue dialog box pops up asking if you want to save your netfilter rules (iptables rules) .. say NO as it is a new install .
 Rules will be added later in the script.

 7)	When complete reboot.